psychospace/psychospace.info/✼ Lore/Languages/Linguistics/✼ Dictionary - Oa'Rovi.md

 ## Š
 /ʃ/
-1. "water"
+1. "water", flow
-2. history
-3. survival
+2. history, survival
-4. a "series of connections"
+3. a "series of connections"

 Modern scholars may Commonize "š" to "g" for academia's sake (as some languages lack /ʃ/)